dgraux/webconf-history/README.md

 This repository contains:

-- `articles.txt` which lists DOIs and metadata about 7000+ already published articles at editions of the conference from 2001 to 2021.
+- `articles.txt` which lists DOIs and metadata about 7000+ already published articles at editions of the conference from 2001 to 2021;
+- `topics/` groups the files which lists the topics / sessions that where part of the programs for the editions of the conference.

 Authors
 -------

 Damien Graux, Inria (France)
-Fabrizio Orlandi, Adapt Centre at Trinity College Dublin (Ireland)
+Fabrizio Orlandi, ADAPT Centre at Trinity College Dublin (Ireland)